Luisby47/FluxFolio/README.md

 ## Overview

-Floxfolio allows users to create and manage investment portfolios containing various types of assets.
+Fluxfolio allows users to create and manage investment portfolios containing various types of assets.
 Track stocks, cryptocurrencies, ETFs, real estate, art, and more in one unified platform.
 The application enables detailed transaction tracking (buys/sells), note-taking, and portfolio performance analytics.

 ## Features